 Other Special Interests:-

-Kath is a GP registrar who completed her medical degree in Perth and has had a range of experience in hospitals in Perth, Geraldton and Darwin in obstetrics and gynaecology, paediatrics and emergency medicine.
-She worked part time in a sexual health clinic while based in the hospitals, an interest she has carried on while working in GP.
+Kath is a GP who completed her medical degree in Perth in 2013.
+She had a range of experience in hospitals in Perth, Geraldton and Darwin working in obstetrics and gynaecology, paediatrics and emergency medicine, before making the transition to GP.

-While not at work, Kath likes listening to music, drawing and spending time with her cat Olive.
+While not at work, Kath likes listening to music, drawing and spending time with her cat Olive and her three cheeky chickens.

 After graduating from Curtin University, whilst working at Fremantle Hospital, Libby found her passion for nursing in General Medicine.
 As a Clinical nurse she gained experience in a variety of medical specialties including Respiratory, Dermatology, Immunology, Infectious diseases, and palliative care.
 During this time she has also specialised in Diabetes Care.